Video report by ITV News Correspondent Juliet Bremner

 Channel 4 has said it will no longer air The Surjury, a cosmetic surgery-based TV series with Ms Flack as its host.

-There has been widespread criticism of the trial - which had been due to begin on March 4 - with her management company accusing the the Crown Prosecution Service of pressing ahead with what it called a "show trial" - even after her boyfriend said he did not support the prosecution.
+There has been widespread criticism of the trial - which had been due to begin on March 4 - with the the Crown Prosecution Service of pressing ahead with what it called a "show trial" - even after her boyfriend said he did not support the prosecution.

 Former CPS Prosecutor Nazir Afzal defended the decision to continue with the trial, despite the lack of support from Mr Burton.